microsoft/codespace-features/src/external-repository/NOTES.md

 Codespace, then the value of that secret will be used as a PAT for authentication.
 If the secret is not defined by the user it will fallback to Git Credential Manager.

+## Usage Telemetry

+If you are looking for ways to track usage of Codespaces within your team, we offer a mechanism to install a "telemetrySource" for git commits within the Codespace.
+This offers three options:

+* `none`: the default.
+Does not make any changes to git
+* `message`: installs commit-msg hook that adds a trailer to the commit message in the form of `Codespaces: name-of-codespace`
+* `name`: changes the user name in the git configuration to `Existing Name (Codespaces)`
+* `email`: changes the email address in the git configuration to `existing+codespaces@domain.com`

 ## OS Support

 This feature is tested to work with Debian, Ubuntu and Mariner for the Codespaces base image